rizqimtiaz/veritas-mesh-platform/README.md

 The receipt is registered on-chain via the `VeritasRegistry` smart contract so any client can verify, in O(1) gas, that:

+1. The exact requested model was loaded (Merkle root over weights).
+2. The inference was run on a registered, non-slashed worker node.
 3. The output bytes were not tampered with after computation.

 This codebase is the reference implementation: a Next.js 16 dashboard ("Command